Sign up

 3. A Demonstration of Analytical Thinking

-4. Linking Personal Interests to Academic Studies
+4. Connecting Personal Interests with Academic Studies

 Oxbridge tutors want to see how your personal interests connect to academic studies.
 If you’ve enjoyed reading about the collapse of empires, how does that shape your approach to studying history and politics?
-Maybe you’re fascinated by the impact of law on historical change—connecting this to a law personal statement or legal case study could add depth to your argument.

 5. A Realistic Understanding of Studying History at University